ttntm/ttntm/src/blog/2023/33-astro-lp.md

 <img src="/img/blog/astro-landing-page.png" class="img-fluid img-center" alt="3 screenshot of a landing page on a blue background">

-Working with Astro was quite pleasant; I’d used it before (late summer/autumn 2022), but I had to consult the documentation for some things that changed in the meantime and also for a couple of other things that I simply forgot.
+Working with Astro was quite pleasant; I'd used it before (late summer/autumn 2022), but I had to consult the documentation for some things that changed in the meantime and also for a couple of other things that I simply forgot.

 ## Good Things